airtai/faststream/docs/docs/en/kafka/Publisher/batch_publisher.md

 ## Why publish in batches?

-In this example, we've explored how to leverage the @broker.publisher decorator to efficiently publish messages in batches using FastStream and Kafka.
-By following the two key steps outlined in the previous sections, you can significantly enhance the performance and reliability of your Kafka-based applications.
+In this example, we've explored how to leverage the `#!python @broker.publisher(...)` decorator to efficiently publish messages in batches using **FastStream** and **Kafka**.
+By following the two key steps outlined in the previous sections, you can significantly enhance the performance and reliability of your **Kafka**-based applications.

-Publishing messages in batches offers several advantages when working with Kafka:
+Publishing messages in batches offers several advantages when working with **Kafka**:

 1. Improved Throughput: Batch publishing allows you to send multiple messages in a single transmission, reducing the overhead associated with individual message delivery.
-This leads to improved throughput and lower latency in your Kafka applications.
+This leads to improved throughput and lower latency in your **Kafka** applications.

 2. Reduced Network and Broker Load: Sending messages in batches reduces the number of network calls and broker interactions.
-This optimization minimizes the load on the Kafka brokers and network resources, making your Kafka cluster more efficient.
+This optimization minimizes the load on the **Kafka** brokers and network resources, making your **Kafka** cluster more efficient.

 3. Atomicity: Batches ensure that a group of related messages is processed together or not at all.
 This atomicity can be crucial in scenarios where message processing needs to maintain data consistency and integrity.

-4. Enhanced Scalability: With batch publishing, you can efficiently scale your Kafka applications to handle high message volumes.
-By sending messages in larger chunks, you can make the most of Kafka's parallelism and partitioning capabilities.
+4. Enhanced Scalability: With batch publishing, you can efficiently scale your **Kafka** applications to handle high message volumes.
+By sending messages in larger chunks, you can make the most of **Kafka**'s parallelism and partitioning capabilities.